 Migrate Windows API-Calls in VBA to 64-bit

-Fortunately, the Windows API was completely ported to 64-Bit, so you will not encounter any function, which was available on 32-bit but isn’t anymore on 64-bit. – At least I do not know of any.
+Fortunately, the Windows API was completely ported to 64-bit.
+You will not encounter any function, which was available on 32-bit but isn’t anymore on 64-bit. – At least I do not know of any.

 However, I frequently encounter several common misconceptions about how to migrate your Windows API calls.
 I hope I will be able to debunk them with this text.

 But first things first.
-The very first thing you will encounter when you try to compile an Access Application with an API-Declaration that was written for 32-bit in VBA on in 64-Bit-Access is an error message.
+The very first thing you will encounter when you try to compile an Access application with an API declaration that was written for 32-bit in VBA in 64-bit Access is an error message.

 This message is pretty clear about the problem, but you need further information to implement the solution.